 How to spend a Sunday

-Pick up rental bikes in Beaune and bike out through the vineyards, where the roads, never busy, are quietest on Sundays and thronged with local cyclists.
+Pick up rental bikes in Beaune and bike out through the vineyards, where the roads–though never busy–are quietest on Sundays and thronged with local cyclists.
 Head south through the vineyards to Chagny’s Sunday morning market and pick up some picnic supplies, then continue to Chassagne Montrachet, where you can taste in the Caveau de Chassagne (open Sundays) before buying the bottle of your choice.
 Bike through the vineyards, up to the little village of Gamay, and picnic on the bench by the old chateau.
-Roll home via Meursault and stroll the streets of Beaune, popping into the Athenaeum to buy your souvenirs Rats de Cave (see “Perfect souvenir,” right).
+Roll home via Meursault and stroll the streets of Beaune, popping into the Athenaeum to buy your souvenir Rats de Cave (see “The Souvenir,” right).

 Mistaking Burgundy for the Côte d’Or.
-Burgundy stretches from just south of Paris almost all the way to Lyon, and the vineyards of the Côte d’Or, although they’re the most famous, make up just a part of it.
-It can be tricky for the casual tourist to get meaningful visits and tastings in the Côte d’Or—not true in Chablis, Irancy, the Maconnais or any other number of less well-known Burgundy wine-regions.
+Burgundy stretches from just south of Paris almost all the way to Lyon, and the vineyards of the Côte d’Or—although they’re the most famous—make up just a part of it.
+It can be tricky for the casual tourist to get meaningful visits and tastings in the Côte d’Or, but that’s not true in Chablis, Irancy, the Maconnais or any other number of less well-known Burgundy wine-regions.
 What’s more, exploring more widely will also give you a more varied trip, from the perfect medieval villages of the Auxois, to sites such as Vézelay and Cluny, to days spent horseback riding or biking along the banks of the Canal de Bourgogne.
 A trip to the Côte d’Or in Burgundy will be a wine trip; a more wide-ranging trip in Burgundy plunges you into that richer mix of landscape, history, and culture that France is so blessed with.

 The Côte d’Or is all about access and contacts.
 While it’s not difficult (and is very worthwhile) to call a smaller winery and get in for a one-on-one tasting with the winemaker, the higher up the ladder you go, the harder it is to get in.
-There’s simply no replacement for contacts, and from our headquarters in Beaune, we’ve got keen clients into the very hardest-to-visit domaines.
+There’s simply no replacement for contacts, and Michael and Alex have gotten travelers into the very hardest-to-visit domaines.